dxpawn/MobileNetV2-Anime-Detection/README.md

 ## 💥 VeryDeepQuote™

-> _"If a machine can paint a thousand masterpieces in an hour, but has never felt the anguish of creation or the joy of inspiration, can its output truly be called art?
+> _"If a machine can paint a thousand masterpieces in an hour, yet has never felt the anguish of creation or the joy of inspiration, can its output truly be called art?
 Does the soul manifest not in the final work, but in the struggle to create it?"_

 ---